bbangert/retools/docs/index.rst

 - :mod:`Distributed Locking <retools.lock>`
     - Python context-manager with lock timeouts and retries
 - :mod:`Queuing <retools.queue>`
-    - Simple forking worker based on Resque
+    - Simple forking worker based on `Resque`_
     - Jobs stored as JSON in Redis for easy introspection
-    - setproctitle used by workers for easy worker introspection
+    - `setproctitle`_ used by workers for easy worker introspection on the command line
 - Well Tested [1]_
     - 100% statement coverage
     - 100% condition coverage (via instrumental_)